Jakob Ammann: Death

 The date and place of Ammann's death are unknown, but in 1730 his daughter requested baptism in the Reformed Church in Erlenbach and stated that her father had died.
 It is not recorded when or where the death had occurred.
-Ammann's involvement in church matters had dropped off considerably before his disappearance from the records in 1712, possibly from old age, since he would have been approaching 70 years of age when he moved away from the Sainte-Marie-aux-Mines area.
+Ammann's involvement in church matters had dropped off considerably before his disappearance from the records in 1712, possibly from old age since he would have been approaching 70 years of age when he moved away from the Sainte-Marie-aux-Mines area.

 Theology and practice

 Because of scarcity of materials, very little is known of Jakob Ammann’s teaching and day-to-day life.
 Three letters comprise the whole of his first-hand accounts of his thoughts.
 Other letters accuse Jakob of teaching or holding various viewpoints, but since many of these letters were written by his opponents it is not clear how much bias the accusations contain.

 From Jakob’s letters, it can be learned that he was a firm disciplinarian, uncompromising in what he believed, and expected others to "conform to the teachings of Christ and His apostles".
 His rejection of the "good-hearted" stemmed from his belief that whoever accepted the "true saving faith" would be baptized upon that faith, cost what it may.
-They would "forsake the world" and practice a very practical separation in their everyday life.
+They would "forsake the world" and practise a very practical separation in their everyday life.
 Jakob was willing to disregard longstanding customs and practices if they were not founded on God’s Word.
 He denied that he was trying to start a "new faith".
 He believed in a new birth experience that would radically change a person.
 He wrote:

 In practical matters, he stood opposed to long hair on men, shaved beards, and clothing that manifested pride.
 Liars were to be excommunicated.
 Ammann, unlike most Amish married men of today, however, had a mustache, which is largely forbidden today in the faith.